ASU-RISE-Lab/Docs_Website/docs/add_to_website/add_to_website.md

 ```
 bundle exec jekyll serve
 ```
-in your terminal.
+in your terminal from the root directory of the repository.
 Launch a browser and go to [your locally hosted version of the website](http://127.0.0.1:4000/PX4-Autopilot/).

+You may need to run `bundle install` and enter your password a few times.

+You may need to run `sudo apt install racc` and then `bundle install`.

+You may need to run `sudo apt install ruby-dev` and then `bundle install`.

+You may need to run the above commands

 This way, you can quickly make changes to your page, check for broken links, and make sure everything is working properly before making your page public.